lzh-mb-mod/EnhancedBattleTest/README.md

   I use vscode with xml extension to remove spaces automatically.

-- If you modified those files or the game updated, and the mod could not start, try to reinstall the mod.
+- If you modified those files or the game updated(so `mpclassdivisions.xml` in Native may be updated), and the mod could not start, try to reinstall the mod.

   If it does not work, then try to remove the following content in `Modules\EnhancedBattleTest\SubModule.xml`:
   ```